martylamb/bookmartian/doc/queries.md

 If multiple query terms are provided, they are evaluated left-to-right in the order specified.

-An empty query returns all Bookmarks.
+An empty query returns all bookmarks.

+If no ordering ("by:X") is specified, a default sort order of most-recently-created is used.

 Query Terms
 -----------